awsdocs/AWS-Kinesis-Video-Documentation/doc_source/producersdk-javaapi-reviewcode.md

    On the **Manage Streams** page, choose your stream\.

 1. The sample video will play in the embedded player\.
-You may need to wait a short time \(up to ten seconds under typical bandwidth and processor conditions\) while the frames accumulate before the video appears\.
+You might need to wait a short time \(up to ten seconds under typical bandwidth and processor conditions\) while the frames accumulate before the video appears\.

 The code example creates a stream\.
 As the `MediaSource` in the code starts, it begins sending sample frames to the `KinesisVideoClient`\.
 The client then sends the data to your Kinesis video stream\.